heroku/heroku-buildpack-java/README.md

 =========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
-It uses Maven 3.2.3 to build your application and OpenJDK 8u20 to run it.
+It uses Maven 3.2.5 to build your application and OpenJDK 8u20 to run it (by default).

 Usage
 -----